azakharo/react-ts-vite-starter/README.md

 * Babel is used for Typescript transpilation.
 Typescript compiler is used for the type checking only.
 * ESLint for linting Typescript and Javascript code.
 * Auto code formatting with Prettier.
-* Fully controllable build process with Webpack.
-There are the development, production configs.
-The common part is in the common config.
-* Webpack dev server with hot reloading
+* Dev server with hot reloading
 * Production optimized build
 * Client-side routing
 * Material UI toolkit